rhel-labs/instruqt/satellite-basics/09-updateerratum/assignment.md

  <img alt="An example image" src="../assets/applicableandinstallable.png" />
 </a>

-Let's install all the applicable Errata to our two hosts.
+Let's install all the Installable Errata to our two hosts.

 Select all of the Errata we just filtered.